Willz01/drone-med-service/frontend/README.markdown

 ### Running from Terminal

-1. From the `backend` directory, run the Spring Boot application:
+1. In the `drone-med-service` directory, run the Spring Boot application:
    ```bash
    mvn spring-boot:run
    ```